-Modern culture evolve from, and continue to perfect, imperial systems of institutionalizing perception, especially now that so much of our “perception” is mediated by technological means, as is the neurology that develops in the experience of mediated perception.
+Modern anti-cultures evolve from, and continue to perfect, imperial systems of institutionalizing perception.
+These days the bulk of our “perception” is mediated by technological means, as is the neurology that develops in the experience of mediated perception.
 We think of “media” as something “out there.”

 Mediated experience is a means of centralizing and homogenizing the neurologies that develop in mediated experience, language, perception, and culture.
 It also creates mediated relationships through a means where one is in a passive relationship with a mediated and literally imaginary experience.

 Many “modern” peoples’ primary “relationships” are to television characters or disembodied and literally sense-less (as in no engagement of our living senses) “friends” on Facebook.
 The “world” we “inhabit” is a facsimile, based on pure fakery where “social climbing” is enhanced in the measure that one masters not only the art of living in fakery, but the art of continually “marketing oneself” as the image of what one precisely is not.